 Triphala powder mixed with cold water

-Mix two teaspoons of Triphala in a glass and eight cups of cold water.
-Add the liquid to an airtight container and leave it overnight.
-Drink that mixture in the morning before any food on an empty stomach.
+Mix two teaspoons of Triphala in a glass and 8 oz. of cold water.
+Pour the liquid in an airtight container and leave it overnight.
+Drink that mixture in the morning ina fasted state (on an empty stomach).

 Losing weight with Triphala tea